AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-08-09-sorting-ant-design-tables/index.md

 ---
-title: How to Sort Ant Design Tables in React (the Easy Way)
+title: Easily Sort Ant Design Tables
 description: The Ant Design UI library lets you sort tables by one or more columns, using a sorter prop.
 But the syntax can get quite repetitive.
 Let's fix that!
 keywords: [sort ant design tables]
 categories: [antd, react, frontend]